 STARTING SIGNALS AND TIMES

-- Each scheduled racing date will consist of the sailing of two races back-to-back.
+- Each scheduled racing date will consist of the sailing of two or more races back-to-back.
 Number and length of races may be adjusted at the request of the fleet captain.

 - Two minutes prior to the start of the starting sequence of the first race, there will be three short horn sounds to alert the sailors.